hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 available here.
 General file explorer options like moving, deleting, modifying and creating files or directories are available as well.
 You can also use this interface to download and upload files to and from your local machine.
 Be aware that this is not recommended for very large files.

 **Good to know:** the standard 'ctrl+s' does not save your edited files on Open OnDemand, but will trigger a save on your local machine.
-Luckily, there is a quite obvious save button on the editor page.
+Luckily, there is a save button in the upper left corner on the editor page.

 Jobs
 ====